Quantum Shannon Theory: Shannon for Dummies

 The conditional entropy quantifies my {\em remaining} ignorance about $x$ once I know $y$.
 From eq.(\ref{eq:joint-typ-conditional}) we see that if $(\vec x,\vec y)$ is jointly typical (as is the case with high probability for $n$ large), then the number of possible values for $\vec x$ compatible with the known value of $\vec y$ is no more than $2^{n\left(H(X|Y) +2\delta\right)}$; hence we can convey $\vec x$ with a high success probability using only $H(X|Y) + o(1)$ bits per letter.
 On the other hand we can't do much better, because if we use only $2^{n\left(H(X|Y) - \delta'\right)}$ codewords, we are limited to conveying reliably no more than a fraction $2^{-n\left(\delta'-2\delta\right)}$ of all the jointly typical messages.
 To summarize, $H(X|Y)$ is the number of {\it additional} bits per letter needed to specify {\it both} $\vec x$ and $\vec y$ once $\vec y$ is known.
 Similarly, $H(Y|X)$ is the number of additional bits per letter needed to specify both $\vec x$ and $\vec y$ when $\vec x$ is known.

 The information about $X$ that I {\it gain} when I learn $Y$ is quantified by how much the number of bits per letter needed to specify $X$ is {\it reduced} when $Y$ is known.
-Thus is
+This is

 which is called the {\em mutual information}.
 The mutual information $I(X;Y)$ quantifies how $X$ and $Y$ are correlated, and is symmetric under interchange of $X$ and $Y$: I find out as much about $X$ by learning $Y$ as about $Y$ by learning $X$.
 Learning $Y$ never {\it reduces} my knowledge of $X$, so $I(X;Y)$ is obviously nonnegative, and indeed the inequality $H(X) \geq H(X|Y) \geq 0$ follows easily from the concavity of the log function.